 Map: Battle of Trenton

-Access and download our new Battle of Trenton map.
+Access and download a Battle of Trenton map.

 General George Washington's commitment to cross the Delaware River on Christmas 1776 foreshadowed the many hardships faced as well as the eventual victory of the Continental Army during the American Revolution.
 At first glance, the decision to transport 2,400 Continental soldiers across an icy river in one night, directly into a severe winter storm of sleet and snow seems irrational.